• Skip to main content

 If you look at the nutrition information label on a white or brown sugar container, you'll see that one teaspoon is the serving size.
 When you slide the label down to the total carbs section, you will see the words sugars "4g" or "4 grams."

 To be exact, 4.2 grams equals a teaspoon.
-However, the nutrition data lists this as four grams by rounding it off.
+However, by rounding it off, the nutrition data lists this as four grams.

 Using this equation, you can quickly and simply determine how much sugar is in any food product.
 You just identify the grams of sugar given, either for one serving or for the whole container, and convert this amount into teaspoons by dividing the grams by four; this is the easiest way.

-Consider substituting sweetened meals and drinks with foods and beverages that have no or little added sugar and are rich in nutrients; this will help you to reduce your calorie consumption.
+Consider replacing sweetened meals and drinks with foods and beverages with no or little added sugar and are rich in nutrients.
+This will help you reduce your calorie intake.

-The 2015-2020 Dietary Guidelines for Americans suggest reducing calories from added sugar and shifting toward foods and drinks high in nutrients and antioxidants instead.
+The 2015-2020 Dietary Guidelines for Americans suggest reducing calories from added sugar and shifting toward foods and drinks high in nutrients and antioxidants.

-The nutrition facts label is an important tool for identifying nutrients such as carbs and especially added sugars in food products and beverages.
-Make use of the grams to teaspoon converter to figure out just how much sugar you're eating per day.
+The nutrition facts label is important for understanding nutrients such as carbs and especially added sugars in food products and drinks.
+Use the grams-to-teaspoon calculator below to figure out how much sugar you eat daily.

-Grams and teaspoons of sugar may appear insignificant and tiny, but they build up fast when consumed in large quantities.
+Grams and teaspoons of sugar may appear trivial, but they build up fast when consumed in large quantities.
 Acquire the information and skills required to keep your healthy eating goals on the right track.

 How to Convert Grams of Sugar to Teaspoons